-#FSS1105, Food Purchasing 2 hrs., 3 crs.
+#FSS1105, Food Purchasing

 Principles of menu planning for various types of facilities and service as well as menu layout, selection and development, and pricing structures.
 Principles and practices concerned with the purchase and receipt of food, supplies, and equipment for various food service operations.